serverscom/dibctl/README.md

 - glanceclient
 - keystoneauth1

-Important notice: at this moment diskimage-builder package in debian & ubuntu is very, very old (1.0).
+Important notice: at this moment diskimage-builder package in Debian & Ubuntu is very, very old (1.0).
 You need to upgrade it al least to 1.9 to have working images.

 Please use pip version or rebuild package if you have own CI/buildfarm.

-If you want to use python-based test you need:
+If you want to use python-based test you will also need:
 - pytest
 - pytest-timeout
-- pytest-testinfra (it's new and it may be not in your distro yet)
+- pytest-testinfra (it's new library and it may not be in your distro yet, use pip or build your onw package).

 TODO: set up ppa with dependencies

 Configuration
 -------------

 Dibctl may use system-wide configuration files (/etc/dibctl/) or local configuration files (./dibctl).
 Local configuration files usually used within git repository, containing custom image and enviroment configs, custom diskimage-builder elements and custom tests.

 ## Configuration file prioriy
 Dibctl stops searching file as soon as file is found.